Sensory User's Manual

 Additional theories of taste perception come into Western consciousness

 from Eastern thought.
-Asians generally add "hot" (the capiscum or capsaicin taste of peppers; see chemesthesis below) to the four basic tastes.
+Asians generally add "hot" (the capiscum or capsaicin taste of chili peppers; see chemesthesis below) to the four basic tastes.
 At

 the beginning of the 1900s, Japanese scientist Kikunae Ikeda identified